stechstudio/codeception-laravel-unittest/README.md

 If you are writing your functional/acceptance tests in Codeception (and I encourage it!) then it might be really nice to be able to run all your tests at once for end-to-end testing.
 This could make automated testing / CI a bit easier.

+And perhaps you also want to take advantage of both the Laravel and Codeception unit test helpers.

 Setup
 ====================